Hubert Bonnet: Professional life

 Qualifications in hand, the 27-year-old Hubert Bonnet moved to New York City and began his professional life as a trader for Cadogan Management.

 After the death of his mother in 1996, he returned to Belgium and became a director of Cobepa until the takeover bid by BNP Paribas in 2000.
 Then, while continuing his activities in the financial sector, he ventured into real estate and created his first company.
 With H Group, he created prestigious projects, acquiring unique properties and improving them with the savoir-faire of renowned architects.
 His clients were mainly private investors, concerned about the security of their investments.
 Today, after twenty years of operation, H Group has added its signature to a number of residences in Belgium, notably in the Prince d'Orange district of Uccle, Châtelain in Ixelles, in Zoute, the Dominican Republic, London, Paris, Ibiza and Saint-Tropez.

 In Switzerland, his country of residence, he is also involved in the development of real estate projects in the Valais canton and in Geneva.

 Since 2015, Hubert Bonnet has provided a new activity to complete his real estate offer.
 With Bibi Home, he offers the rental of prestigious locations and a complete service to his customers.
 The concept also includes an artistic element, since outside high season he offers these prestigious residences to artists for workshops to research, reflect and create.

 In addition to real estate, Hubert Bonnet also formed the company Meaunet (2004), then Financière H2O (2008), both operating in the financial sector.
 In 2005, he also became shareholder and director of Groupe Josi.

 Art collector and promoter

-Having been passionate about art for many years, Hubert Bonnet is a collector who travels the world seeking out new talent, visiting art galleries, private viewings and international fairs, this aesthete is especially appreciative of minimal and conceptual art.
+Hubert Bonnet is an art collector who travels internationally to discover emerging talent, attending galleries, private viewings, and art fairs.
+His collection focuses primarily on minimal and conceptual art.

 In 2012, while looking for a place to store his works, Hubert Bonnet discovered an 800m2 former coal warehouse, just a few steps from the lakes of Ixelles.
 This location became the CAB, an independent art centre dedicated to the promotion of contemporary Belgian and international art.
 Each year it offers two thematic exhibitions – one from September to December and one from April to June – whereby it offers artists visibility in a place that is neither an institution nor a gallery.
 As director of the centre, Hubert Bonnet is involved in all levels of decision making, from the theme of the exhibition to the choice of artists.